abhas20/AutoCrusher/README.md

 ## ⚡ Key Features

 * **Optional Predictions (`pred_col`)**: If predictions are not supplied, the pipeline automatically trains a baseline classifier to audit raw datasets (AutoML mode).
 * **Deterministic Predictions**: Fairlearn's `ExponentiatedGradient` is a randomized classifier.
-AutoDetecter automatically handles and stabilizes predictions at inference time using a deterministic seed (`random_state=42`).
+AutoCrusher automatically handles and stabilizes predictions at inference time using a deterministic seed (`random_state=42`).
 * **Hot-Reloadable Model Cache**: The FastAPI application uses low-overhead file metadata checks (`os.path.getmtime`) to reload updated pickle files instantly on the next API request without restarting the server.
 * **Modular FastAPI Directory Layout**:
   ```bash